Adventures in Quilting:

 and some are just fun.

-BIG NEWS: NOVEMBER - JANUARY 2026 - GO TO THE EDUCATION CALENDAR LINK OF THIS WEBSITE.
+BIG NEWS: JANUARY 2026 - GO TO THE EDUCATION CALENDAR LINK OF THIS WEBSITE.

 Scroll down on this page for CURRENT classes.